Things to Do in Montevideo

 I'm waiting to accompany you and make you take away a memorable memory of my city!

-Without a doubt, Montevideo is a city of unique and important beauty in South America.
-From the colonial era to the present, it houses a great history, beautiful buildings, monuments and unique places that we will discover during the tour.
+Montevideo is undoubtedly a city of unique beauty and importance in South America.
+From colonial times to the present, it is home to a great history, beautiful buildings, monuments and unique places that we will discover during the tour.

 On the tour, we will visit some of the main highlights of the city, such as: